bufbuild/docs.buf.build/docs/build-systems/bazel.md

 $ bazel test :foo_proto_breaking
 ```

-We recommend having a single `buf_breaking_test` for each buf module.
+We recommend having a single `buf_breaking_test` for each Buf module.
 For repositories that contain a `buf.work.yaml` that references multiple `buf.yaml` files, there needs to be exactly one `buf_breaking_test` for each `buf.yaml` file.

 Alternatively, a single `buf_breaking_test` can be used against each `proto_library` target.
 For this to work, `limit_to_input_files` attribute must be set to `True` as the against image file may contain other Protobuf files.
 Although this is closer to how bazel operates, for this particular use case it is not recommended.
 This [section](#example-module-vs-package-mode) explains the differences with an example.